tasdikrahman/tasdikrahman.me/_posts/2019-02-08-why-should-I-follow-test-driven-development.md

 ---
 layout: post
-title: "Test driven development as a school of thought"
+title: "Test-driven development as a school of thought"
-description: "Test driven development as a school of thought"
+description: "Test-driven development as a school of thought"
 tags: [tdd, agile]
 comments: true
 share: true